Goutte/antoine.goutenoir.com/README.md

 # Doodling for the win

-A doodle is worth many words.
+A single doodle is worth so many words.

 ## Stack